 inside by dark due to the wildlife.
 Jaguars sometimes even drink from the hotel

+pool during the night.
 Most people who stay here think this is the

 only way to see the falls after the park is closed, but if you have a licensed